-Around lunchtime, head over to Disney Springs.
+Around lunchtime, head over to explore the fun things to do at Disney Springs.
 This is a shopping and entertainment area located at the Walt Disney World Resort.
 Enjoy lunch and a show at my favorite restaurant, Raglan Road Irish Pub.

 Catch a movie at the AMC theater and then ride the Aerophile.
 This hot air balloon will take you 400 feet in the air for 360 degrees views of the Disney property.

 Right on time for happy hour, create your own bar crawl by stopping at Dockside Margaritas, Jock Lindsay’s Hangar Bar, the Hole in the Wall Bar, and more.
 Before heading back to your hotel, have dinner at one of the many table service restaurants.
 Morimoto Asia and The BOATHOUSE both serve mouthwatering food.